Site icon The Commune

 With the Indian Meteorological Department (IMD) issuing a red alert for October 16, 2024, predicting extremely heavy rainfall in Chennai and its surrounding areas, residents rushed to stock up on essential goods on 14 October 2024.
 People living in flood-prone regions hurried to park their vehicles on flyovers, despite warnings from the Chennai City Traffic Police that such parking would result in fines.

-To prepare for the impending weather, 1,181 relief camps have been established and 469 boats have been made available.
+To prepare for the impending weather, 1,181 relief camps and 469 boats have been put in place.
 These measures are being taken as the Regional Meteorological Centre forecasts the Northeast monsoon’s arrival over the southern peninsula by 16 or 17 October 2024.
 The IMD warned that some areas in Chennai and nearby districts, as well as five districts in the north and delta regions, could experience “extremely heavy rainfall exceeding 20 cm.”

 Amid these warnings, many residents in Chennai, particularly in low-lying Velachery, chose to park their cars on flyovers, ignoring the threat of fines.
 One resident, Balaji Vaidyanathan, shared, “During the December floods, my sedan was submerged, costing me ₹80,000 in repairs.
 I can’t afford that again.
 Even if I get fined for unauthorized parking over four days, it will only amount to ₹4,000, much less than repair costs.”